-Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Note 19) Estimation of the net liability to pay pensions depends on a number of complex judgments relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the fund with expert advice about the assumptions to be applied.
+Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Note 19) Estimation of the net liability to pay pensions depends on several complex judgments relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £166m.
-A 0.5% increase in assumed earnings inflation would increase the value of liabilities by approximately £175m, and a one-year increase in assumed life expectancy would increase the liability by approximately between £56.6m to £94.3m.
-Private equity (Note 14) Private equity investments are valued at fair value in accordance with British Venture Capital Association guidelines.
-These investments are not publically listed and as such, there is a degree of estimation involved in the valuation.
-The valuation shown as at 31 March 2020 is £67.4m.
-The total (called) private equity investment in the financial statements is £67.4m.
-There is a risk that this investment may be under- or overstated in the accounts by up to £25m.
+For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £228m.
+A 0.5% increase in assumed earnings inflation would increase the value of liabilities by approximately £210m, and a one-year increase in assumed life expectancy would increase the liability by approximately between £75.1m to £125.2m.
+Private equity (Note 14) Private equity investments are valued at fair value in accordance with British Private Equity and Venture Capital Association guidelines.
+These investments are not publicly listed and as such, there is a degree of estimation involved in the valuation.
+The valuation shown as at 31 March 2021 is £72.5m.
+The total (called) private equity investment in the financial statements is £72.5m.
+There is a risk that this investment may be under- or overstated in the accounts by up to £17m as a result of market volatility i.e., interest rate, inflation rate.
 Private Equity is illiquid for holding until its maturity of 12 years.
-Pooled property funds (Note 15) The Pension Fund contains investments in unitised pooled property funds that are classified within the financial statements as level 3 investments (as detailed in note 15).
-Due to the outbreak of Covid-19 that has impacted global markets, our fund managers have advised that valuations have been reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book, meaning that less weight can be applied to previous market evidence to inform opinions of value.
-As a result of this, the final realised value of those pooled units may differ slightly from the valuations presented in the accounts.
-Changes in the valuation assumptions used, together with significant changes in rental growth, vacancy levels or the discount rate could affect the fair value of property-based investments by up to 14.2% i.e. an increase or decrease of £24.5m, on carrying values of £172m.
-Hedge fund of funds (Note 14) The fund of funds is valued at the sum of the fair values provided by the administrators of the underlying funds plus adjustments that the fund of funds' directors or independent administrators judge necessary.
-These investments are not publically listed and as such, there is a degree of estimation involved in the valuation.
-The total hedge fund of funds value in the financial statements is £0.1m.
+Pooled property funds (Note 15) The pension fund contains investments in unitised pooled property funds that are classified within the financial statements as level 3 investments (as detailed in note 15).
+Due to the outbreak of Covid-19 that has impacted global markets, our fund managers have advised that valuations have been reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book, meaning that less weight can be applied to previous market evidence to inform opinions of value Changes in the valuation assumptions used, together with significant changes in rental growth, vacancy levels or the discount rate could affect the fair value of property-based investments by up to 14.1% i.e. an increase or decrease of £22.4m, on carrying values of £159m.
+Hedge fund of funds (Note 14) Fund of funds are valued at the sum of the fair values provided by the administrators of the underlying funds plus adjustments that the fund of funds' directors or independent administrators judge necessary.
+These investments are not publicly listed and as such, there is a degree of estimation involved in the valuation.
+The total hedge fund of funds value in the financial statements is £0.4m.
 There is a risk that the investment may be under or overstated in the accounts.
-The custodian reports a tolerance of +/-5% in respect of the net asset values on which the hedge funds of funds valuation is based.
+The Investment Advisor reports a tolerance of +/- 6.8% in respect of the net asset values on which the hedge funds of funds valuation is based.
 This equates to a tolerance of +/- £0.03m.

-Note 6: Events after the Reporting Date

-There have been no events since 31 March 2020, up to the date when these accounts were authorised that require any adjustments to these accounts.
+Note 6: Events after the Reporting Date There have been no events since 31 March 2021, up to the date when these accounts were authorised that require any adjustments to these accounts.